NatalieWolfe/Recipes/Dinner/Chicken Adobo Soup.md

     heat until carmelized to your liking.
  4. Reduce heat to low, add garlic, spices, and ground black pepper.
 Stir together and cook gently until fragrant (about 1 minute).
- 5. Add beans, tomatoes, chipotles, adobo sauce, chicken stock, and cooked chicken.
+ 5. Add potatoes beans, tomatoes, chipotles, adobo sauce, and chicken stock.
     Bring heat back to high and stir.
 Scrape the bottom of the pan with a wooden spatula to disolve the fond into the broth.
  6. Bring soup to a boil, then reduce heat back to a simmer.
 Let simmer while covered for at least 1 hour.
+ 7. Re-add the chicken to the soup and serve with rice and sour cream.